nhsconnect/gpconnect/index.md

 *	manage GP appointments
 * import or download medication and allergies information

-GP Connect supports the development of commerical products that use the clinical data made available by our APIs.
-This specification contains all the technical resources you need to connect between clinical systems and GP data using the GP Connect FHIR® APIs.
+GP Connect supports the development of APIs to access data from General Practice patient records and appointment books for direct patient care.
+This specification contains all the technical resources you need to connect between your system and GP data using the GP Connect FHIR® APIs.

 ## Development journey ##